masonrogers/PodcastAssistant/README.md

 python build_installer.py
 ```

+The script adds `--hidden-import=pip._vendor.distlib` so pip can bootstrap
+correctly.
+Include the same option if invoking PyInstaller manually.

 The resulting executable will be placed in the `dist/` directory.
 The
 `installer/whisper_transcriber.nsi` script can then be adapted to wrap this
 binary in an NSIS installer.